heinemann44/estudo-multi-tenant/README.md

 3. **Customizable Migrations:** Allow tenants to customize their migrations.

-4. **Audit Trail:** Implement an audit trail for tracking tenant actions.
+4. **Tenant Usage Statistics:** Offer insights into tenant resource usage.

-5. **Multi-Tenant Reports:** Provide custom reports for each tenant.
+5. **Virtual Threads:** Replace currents threads to virtual threads.

-6. **Tenant Usage Statistics:** Offer insights into tenant resource usage.
+6. **Connections Enhanced:** Optimize connection usage, a solution to recognize tenants that point to the same database.
+Currently, Agroal does not identify this situation and creates separate connections for each tenant, even when they share the same database.

-7. **Virtual Threads:** Replace currents threads to virtual threads.
+7. **Close Connections:** Implement a way to programmatically close connections.
+Currently, if a tenant is deleted from the database, the connections are still active.

 # Conclusion